Last updated: 29th May 2026

 We use personal data in two distinct contexts:

-2. Workshop and product trials - where participants choose to upload family history information during a facilitated session
+- Product trials – where participants choose to upload family history information while trialling the Keepsake application, whether at a facilitated workshop or remotely

 These uses are separate and are explained clearly below.